1977 Arizona Wildcats football team: Auburn

 For the second year in a row, Arizona opened the season against Auburn.
 It was also their first visit to an SEC team’s home stadium.
 In Mason’s first game as Arizona coach, the Wildcats started slow and never recovered as the Tigers got the victory.
 As of 2021, both Arizona and Auburn have not played each other since.

 Iowa

 Arizona traveled to Iowa to take on the Hawkeyes.
 The Wildcats got their offense going and Mason captured his first win as Wildcat coach.

 New Mexico

 The Wildcats faced New Mexico in their home finale.
 Arizona’s offense struggled at times but was able to get past the Lobos and the Kit Carson Rifle returned back to Tucson for the first time since 1974.
 This turned out to be Mason’s only meeting against New Mexico.
 It was also the last meeting between the Wildcats and Lobos until 1987 (due to Arizona leaving the WAC).
+As a result, the two schools would no longer play annually as rivals.

 Arizona State

-In Mason’s debut against Arizona State, the Wildcats were unable to overcome Arizona State and its home crowd and lost to the Sun Devils for the third straight year.
+In Mason's debut against Arizona State, the Wildcats were unable to overcome Arizona State and its home crowd and lost to the Sun Devils for the third straight year.
 This was the final WAC game played by the two teams.